 The city of Lagos, Nigeria, might soon be uninhabitable, studies predict.
 With flooding on the rise, residents of the second most populous city in Africa fear for their future.

 Every year, the rainy season hits Nigeria between March and November.
-This phenomenon is not unusual, but last month, the main business district of Lagos in southwestern Nigeria was hit hard by one of the worst floods in recent years.
+This phenomenon is not unusual, but in July 2021, the main business district of Lagos in southwestern Nigeria was hit hard by one of the worst floods in recent years.

 The floods that the people of Lagos have experienced are in fact only the first signs.
 It is the rise in sea level that is worrying, because by the end of the century, the city could no longer be habitable.
 The city of more than 24 million people is located on the country’s coast.